-The Glen International Summer Camp Health and Safety Practices for 2021 are based on those developed by the COVID-19 Committee for the 2020-2021 School Year while taking into account the Center for Disease Control’s (CDC) guidelines for school, child care centers, and summer camp (updated spring 2021).
-These practices are also in accordance with those developed by the Commonwealth of Pennsylvania for schools and child care centers.
+The Glen’s Health and Safety Practices are based on the Center for Disease Control’s (CDC) guidelines and are in accordance with those developed by the Commonwealth of Pennsylvania for schools and child care centers.

 Increased Sanitation and Cleaning

-— The Glen has developed an increased schedule for cleaning and disinfecting frequently touched surfaces and objects, including works, door handles, bathrooms, sink handles, handrails, etc., in accordance with CDC guidelines.
+The Glen has developed an increased schedule for cleaning and disinfecting frequently touched surfaces and objects, including works, door handles, bathrooms, sink handles, handrails, etc., per CDC guidelines.

 Illness and Pick-up Policy

-— If your child presents with illness symptoms that are consistent with a COVID-19 illness (see The Glen’s Health Policy), they and their teacher/camp counselor, will discreetly be moved to an isolation room while you are contacted.
+— If your child presents with illness symptoms that are consistent with a COVID-19 illness (see The Glen’s Health Policy, above), you will be contacted.

 .– Please ensure your contact information, and your Emergency Contacts’ information, is complete and up to date with the school.